meringue7/Writeups/HTB/Forest/Forest.md

 ![](img/exchangeWindowsPermissions.png)

 This group has the `WriteDacl` over the `htb.local` domain!
-The path forward is clear: I'll create a new user and add it to the `Exchange Windows Permissions` group.
+The path forward is clear: As `svc-alfresco` is a part of `Account Operators`, I'll create a new user and add it to the `Exchange Windows Permissions` group.
 After that, I'll add the DCSync ACL to my new user over `htb.local` domain.
 Finally, I'll perform a DCSync attack to recover the `Administrator` hash to compromise the domain.
+I use the `Bloody-AD` tool for all these steps.

 ## Creating a new user

-I use the `Bloody-AD` tool for all these steps.
+As `svc-alfresco` is a part of the `Account Operators`,

 ```bash
 # bloodyAD --host "FOREST.htb.local" -d "htb.local" -u "svc-alfresco" -p "s3rvice" add user m3ringue 'Bagu3tte!'